Imburse-Payments/imburse-payments.github.io/pages/tutorials/searching-the-rewards-catalog.md

 # Prerequisites
 In addition to familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

-- A valid `Management Bearer Token` derived from a `Tenant API Key`
+- A valid `Access Token` derived from a `Tenant API Key`

 # Search the Rewards Catalog
-Using the `Management Bearer Token` acquired in Step 1, we can now search the Rewards Catalog.
+Using the `Access Token` acquired in Step 1, we can now search the Rewards Catalog.

 #### Request
-Replace the `{management-bearer-token}` placeholder value with the `Management Bearer Token` value.
+Replace the `{access-token}` placeholder value with the `Access Token` value.

 You can filter the results by supplying parameters in the request.